javitab/BudgetEngine/README.md

 ### Brief Description

-Python/MongoDB app that forecasts balances and maintancs a ledger of posted transactions for accounts given recurring and ad hoc expenses and revenue.
+Python/MongoDB app that forecasts account balances based on current values and maintains a ledger of posted transactions for accounts given recurring and ad hoc expenses and revenue.

 ### Development